cylc/cylc-admin/docs/vc-march-2019-agenda.md

   - other?

 ### Graph Representation and Processing
-- stick with a flat list of nodes and edges?
+- stick with a flat list of nodes and edges (can't model the graph itself in GraphQL)?
 - internal processing, or external Graph Engine, e.g. Neo4j
-- server has to compute the "concrete graph" over range of cycle points, and client populates nodes (as now)?  (otherwise client needs graph pattern and full cycling capability)
+- server has to compute the "concrete graph" over range of cycle points, and client just populates nodes, as now?  (otherwise client needs to know the graph *pattern* and have full cycling capability)
 - begin investigating now or leave until other views are done?

 ### Next steps toward cylc-8.0a1